91902078/yb66/README.md

 XOPPY
 -----

-XOPPY/CRYSTAL and also XOPPY/FH read a preprocessor file xbrystal.bra
+XOPPY/CRYSTAL and also XOPPY/FH read a preprocessor file xcrystal.bra

 This file is prepared with